-For even more ideas, check our comprehensive post about free things to do in NYC.
+For even more ideas, check out our comprehensive post about free things to do in NYC.

 A free outdoor music-making celebration featuring parades around the city, showcasing many cultures and genres.

-This takes place on December 21, 2019, the winter solstice and longest night of the year.
+This takes place on December 21, the winter solstice, the longest night of the year.

 Check here for the various events around the city.